realworldocaml/book/en/guided-tour.md

 The fields in `running_sum` are designed to be easy to extend incrementally, and sufficient to compute means and standard deviations, as shown below.
-(Note that there are two let-bindings in a row without a double semicolon between them.
-That's because the double semicolon is required only to tell utop to process the input, not to separate two expressions.)
+Note that there are two let-bindings in a row without a double semicolon between them.
+That's because the double semicolon is required only to tell utop to process the input, not to separate two expressions.

 ```frag
 ((typ ocamltop)(name guided-tour/main.topscript)(part 51))
 ```

-Note that we use the function `float` above, which is a convenient equivalent of `Float.of_int` which is provided by the `Pervasives` library.
+We use the function `float` above, which is a convenient equivalent of `Float.of_int` which is provided by the `Pervasives` library.

 We also need functions to create and update `running_sum`s: